 You will be given steroid tablets to take the day before your chemotherapy and for two days after.
 These help to prevent an allergic reaction to docetaxel and to reduce some other side effects (sickness and fluid retention).
 It's very important to take these tablets.
 If for some reason you haven't taken them, let your doctor or nurse know before you start your chemotherapy.

-Your nurse will give you anti-sickness drugs before you start.
-TAC is then given in one of the following ways:
+Your nurse will give you anti-sickness (anti-emetic) drugs before you start.
+TAC is then given through one of the following:

 When the chemotherapy is being given

 Some people might experience the following side effects while they are having the chemotherapy:

 Docetaxel may cause an allergic reaction while it’s being given.
 Your nurse will check you for this.
 If you have a reaction, they will treat it quickly.
 Signs of a reaction can include:

 - feeling itchy, flushed or short of breath

 - swelling of your face or lips

 - having pain in your tummy, back or chest

 - feeling unwell.